sheory/sheory/README.md

 **About Me**

-Hello! 👋 I’m Sheory Machado Martins, a Software Engineer with solid experience in both backend and frontend development, particularly with Python, Flask, FastAPI, and React.js.
-My journey includes maintaining and optimizing critical systems, such as those for credit and loan management, and leading refactoring initiatives to enhance system performance and scalability.
-Currently, I work at Zenvia, where I continue to hone my skills and develop robust and efficient solutions.
-In addition to my practical development experience, I have also served as an academic teaching assistant, instructing students on basic IT concepts and advanced data structures.
+Hello! 👋 I’m Sheory Machado Martins, a Software Engineer skilled in backend and frontend development with Python, Flask, FastAPI, and React.js.
+At Zenvia, I enhance system performance and lead refactoring initiatives.
+I’m also delving into data science, focusing on data analysis and predictive modeling.
+My goal is to continuously evolve and apply my skills to impactful projects, while sharing knowledge and collaborating with others.

-I am currently expanding my expertise into the field of data science, which is a growing passion and an area I plan to pursue in the future.
-I am diving into data analysis, visualization, and predictive modeling to integrate these new skills with my software engineering background.
-My goal is to keep evolving technically and apply my expertise to innovative projects that deliver significant value.
-I believe in the importance of sharing knowledge and collaborating with other professionals to achieve success in our technological journeys.

 <br/>